 SilverCrest is a Canadian precious metals exploration company headquartered in Vancouver, BC, that is focused on new discoveries, value-added acquisitions, and targeting production in Mexico's historic precious metal districts.
-The Company's ongoing initiative is to increase its asset base by acquiring and developing substantial precious metal resources, and ultimately operating high grade silver/gold mines in the Americas.
+The Company's ongoing initiative is to increase its asset base by acquiring and developing substantial precious metal resources, and ultimately operating silver/gold mines in the Americas.

-As of June 30, 2019, the Company had a total of five exploration properties: Las Chispas, Cruz de Mayo, Guadalupe (100% interest subsequently transferred to a third party), Angel de Plata, and Estacion Llano.
+At September 30, 2019, the Company had a total of four exploration properties: Las Chispas, Cruz de Mayo, Angel de Plata, and Estacion Llano.
 The Company's current focus is the Las Chispas Property (or the "Property"), which is located approximately 180 kilometres northeast of Hermosillo, Sonora, Mexico.
-The Property is in a prolific mining area with nearby precious metal producers and consists of 28 concessions totaling approximately 1,400 hectares.
-The Company has identified 30 epithermal veins on the Property.
-Only 10 of these 30 veins were included in the preliminary economic assessment described below.
+The Property is in a prolific mining area with nearby precious metal producers, and consists of 28 concessions totaling approximately 1,400 hectares.
+The Company has identified 36 epithermal veins on the Property.
+Only 10 of these 36 veins were included in the preliminary economic assessment described below.
+It is anticipated that 8 of the 36 veins will be incorporated into the reserve estimation, with additional veins to be recorded in the Company's resource, for the Feasibility Study scheduled for completion in H1 2020.

-The 30 veins identified on the Property are low to intermediate sulfidation epithermal veins ranging from 0.5 to 11 metres wide.
+The 36 veins identified on the Property are low to intermediate sulfidation epithermal veins ranging from 0.5 to 11 metres wide.
 Veins consist of quartz with calcite veining, stockwork, and or breccia.
 The in-situ precious metal value within the discovered veins to date is approximately 50/50 silver and gold and contains minor base metals.
 High-grade areas or zones in a vein are controlled by structures, bedding contacts, proximity to intrusive dykes, and geochemical characteristics.
 A majority of the defined veins are exposed at the surface with many having historic shallow workings.
 High-grade discoveries are being made on faulted extensions of unmined veins and down plunge high-grade extensions away from historic workings.
 To the Company's knowledge, all discoveries to date had not been drill-tested until SilverCrest initiated its program in 2016.